 The UK is a Common Law country like Nigeria, which means that I am continuing to learn in a similar fashion to back home.
 (Akinleye-Martins Yejide Olajumoke, LLM, 2009-10)

 Students considering studying the LLM at Birmingham should be aware that we offer a unique range of modules focussing on those areas which are likely to appeal to graduate employers in Nigeria.
-Some of the areas which will be specifically helpful to those considering a career in Oil and Gas Law are set out below.

 We asked some of our Nigerian students to tell us about their experiences at Birmingham, to view their comments please follow the links below.